nkozlo3/C222_Notes-WebApp/README.md

 ## Pitch

-WebWhiteboard will solve all your note taking problems.
-WebWhiteboard is a simple, easy to use and free whiteboard web app where anyone can take notes for classes or become an artist and express your creativity.
+WebWhiteboard is a simple and easy, cross-platform whiteboard web app where anyone can take notes for classes or become an artist and express their creativity.
+WebWhiteboard allows a portable solution for mapping out complex ideas.

 ## Functionality